Table of Contents

 You have the right to vote whether you have a disability or not, as long as you are registered to vote in Texas.
-If your voting rights are violated because of a disability, contact Disability Rights Texas at 1-888-796-VOTE (8683).
+This resource covers some of the specific voting rights of people with disabilities.

-- The voting area must be on the ground floor, meaning it can be entered from the street or accessible by an elevator with doors that open at least 36 inches wide
+- The voting area must be (1) on the ground floor, meaning it can be entered from the street; or (2) accessible by an elevator with doors that open at least 36 inches wide;

-- Any stairs necessary to enter or leave the polling place must have handrails on each side of the stairs, and also have a non-slip ramp
+- Any stairs necessary to enter or leave the polling place must have handrails on each side of the stairs, and also have a non-slip ramp; and

-- The polling place may not have any barriers that impede that path of a voter with a physical disability, such as gravel, automatically closing gates, closed doors without lever-type handles, etc.
+- The polling place may not have any barriers that impede the path of a voter with a physical disability, such as gravel, automatically closing gates, closed doors without lever-type handles, etc.